 From 1881 to 1884, Narendrnath served as an active member of the religious movement led by Keshab Chandra Sen. The movement was titled ‘Nava Vidhan’ and conducted social activities like ‘Band of Hope’ to discourage young people from actively participating in smoking and drinking.
 The sudden death of Narendranath’s father in 1884 made him one of the poorest students in his college.
 The financial condition of the family was badly affected, and as a result, Narendranath decided to drop his studies in law.
 After discontinuing his studies, he visited Ramakrishna and requested to admit him as his student.
 The acumen of Narendrnath was praised, and over the years, he became the most notable disciple of Ramakrishna.

 Later in 1886, after the death of guru Ramakrishna, Narendranath and other eight disciples took monastic vows.
 According to the vows, they decided to live their life as their guru did.
-Narendranath took the name of ‘Swami Vivekananda” and started travelling the world.
+Narendranath took the name of ‘Swami Vivekananda’ and started travelling the world.
 Speeches and lectures that he conducted all over Europe made him attain popularity and established him as one of the best orators of the time.
 From 1888 to 1893, he travelled all across India, and he started his journey to the west on 31 May 1893.
 In the same year, he presented his world-famous speech at the Parliament of the World’s Religions in Chicago.
-He started his brief speech representing India and Hinduism by addressing the audience as “Sisters and brothers of America”.
-And it is one of the most enlightening speeches that introduced Hinduism to the western world.
+He started his brief speech representing India by addressing the audience as “Sisters and brothers of America”.

 Famous Quotes by Swami Vivekananda